olicassis/ptm-classes/README.md

 # ptm-classes
-Repository created to learning about some concepts and technologies.
+Repository created to learn about some concepts and technologies.